ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/manifest/_index.md

 ### Zero Trust Security Model

-ZTAuth\* builds a full **authorization context** based on both the identity of the subject and the identity of the workload.
+ZTAuth\* builds a full **Authorization Request Context** based on both the identity of the subject and the identity of the workload.
 This dual identity model allows access decisions to consider not only *who* initiated the action, but also *what* is executing it.

-The authorization context can be materialized as a **Transaction Token (TxToken)**, issued by a `Transaction Token Service` and evaluated by a `Policy Decision Point`.
+The **Authorization Request Context** can be materialized as a **Transaction Token (TxToken)**, issued by a `Transaction Token Service` and evaluated by a `Policy Decision Point`.
 This enables consistent, portable, and auditable enforcement across distributed environments.

 ZTAuth\* also supports [**Trust Elevation**](/openprotocolspec/2025-04-05/base-protcol/decision-points/trust-elevation), a process in which a workload may request access to the **authorization context of another identity**, under specific conditions.
 This is commonly used when a workload needs to temporarily act with the privileges of a different subject — for example, a service operating on behalf of a user or another system.